 One of the most productive varieties is ‘Cramer’s Plum’.
 Its branching stems are loaded with dozens of fluffy white blooms, and the plum-colored pods are great to use either fresh or dried.

-Our Starry Night Mix combines several of my favorites including ‘Delft Blue’, ‘Midnight’, and ‘African Bride’, which produce lavender-dusted, royal blue, and white blooms, all with spidery black centers.
+Our Starry Night Mix (pictured above) combines several of my favorites including ‘Delft Blue’, ‘Midnight’, and ‘African Bride’, which produce lavender-dusted, royal blue, and white blooms, all with spidery black centers.
 When left on the plant, the flowers form dramatic black seedpods that add a unique textural element to any bouquet.

 Orlaya: One of the prettiest, most delicate fillers for late spring and early summer bouquets, these dainty bloomers are smothered in a mass of lacy white umbels that mix well with anything.
 As the flowers fade, they form green seed heads loaded with star-shaped pods.
 It’s a true garden workhorse; the more you cut it, the more it blooms.